 What Is Log Loss in Machine Learning?

-Machine learning is exciting, as it not only enables artificial intelligence but shows promise to reshape the world around us.
-Since the digital landscape is slowly getting integrated more and more into our everyday lives – machine learning solutions continually sophisticate it, changing the way we interact with everything around us.
+Machine learning is exciting, as it not only enables artificial intelligence but it also promises to reshape the world around us.
+As the digital landscape slowly integrates more and more into our everyday lives, machine learning solutions continually sophisticate it, changing the way we interact with everything around us.